Scooletz/Presentations/Performance/content.md

 ???

 There's lots, and I mean, lots of serializers beside the JSON.
 Most of them, are binary, some of them include some schema, some of them - not.
-If you don't know anything beside JSON, it might be a good thing to learn a one or two.
+If you don't know anything beside JSON, it might be a good thing to learn one or two.

 There's protobuf-net, provided by Marc Gravell.
 A .NET implementation of Google's protocol.
 It's quite handy when dealing with simple schema changes.
 Also, it's fast and sometimes allows two versions to work on the same piece of data.